valstat/valstat-rfc/VALSTAT.md

   if ( ! value && ! status )  { /* empty*/ }
 ```

-Protocol return handling code is neatly divided in steps.
+VALSTAT Protocol return handling code is neatly divided in two steps.
 VALSTAT handling logic serves well for arriving to cleaner idioms for complex call consumption code.

-The aded benefits are immediate applicability and ability in addressing the requirements across domains.

-### 4.4.
-The VALSTAT Responder
+### 3.5.
+The VALSTAT Responder Behavior

-From the callable entity VALSTAT Responder is "signaling back" following the internal logic and creating and returning the appropriate VALSTAT structure.
+From the callable entity, an VALSTAT Responder is "signaling back" following the encapsulated application logic; creating and returning the appropriate VALSTAT structure.

-The VALSTAT structure declaration.
+The VALSTAT structure pseudo code declaration.
 ```
 begin record VALSTAT
-     declare field VALUE
+     field VALUE
-     declare field STATUS
+     field STATUS
 eof record
 ```
-RESPONDER signaling the "OK" state
+RESPONDER behavior consists of creating the appropriate VALSTAT record.
+RESPONDER signaling the "OK" state:
 ```
 // pseudo code
 return VALSTAT
+// occupied value field and empty status field
      VALUE = (value), STATUS = (NULL)
 eof return
 ```
-Both `value` and `NULL` are meaningful as defined by the application domain.
-Or a system domain.
-On the higher level there are inter system formats like JSON or XML.
+Both `value` and `NULL` are meaningful software entities, as defined by their application domain.
 RESPONDER signaling the "INFO" state
 ```
 return VALSTAT
+// occupied value field and occupied status field
      VALUE = (value), STATUS = (information)
 eof return
 ```
 RESPONDER signaling the "ERROR" state
 ```
 return VALSTAT
+// empty value field and occupied status field
      VALUE = (NULL), STATUS = (information)
 eof return
 ```
 RESPONDER signaling the "EMPTY" state
 ```
 return VALSTAT
+// empty value field and empty status field
      VALUE = (NULL), STATUS = (NULL)
 eof return
 ```

-## 5. Why the "two"
+## 4. Why the "two"?

 Context depend on the domain.
 As ever in the information systems, the meaning of the information is context specific.

 VALSTAT is a protocol for light **and** efficient information passing.

 VALSTAT is not a messaging protocol.
 Contrast it to some protocol using (for example) XML (or JSON) documents for functions calling and function return values.
 Author is not aware of such a protocol.
-But anything between that and record of two fields is not as light and not as efficient as VALSTAT structure.
+But anything between that and VALSTAT record of two fields, is not as light and not as efficient as VALSTAT structure.

-And going bellow the two, degenerates back to the "error value return" anti-pattern.
+And going bellow the two, degenerates back to the "single error value return" anti-pattern.

-## 6. VALSTAT and the global IT landscape?
+## 5. VALSTAT and the IT landscape?

-VALSTAT protocol value lies in it's deliberate simplicity, aiding in solving the strict operational requirements and interoperability issues.
+VALSTAT protocol value lies in it's deliberate simplicity, still capable aiding in solving the software operational and interoperability issues.

 Modern software architectures are clusters of inter-operating but separated components and even sub-systems.
-One thorny big issue, is solving universally applicable returns handling, across language and system  barriers.
+One thorny big infrastructure issue, is solving universally applicable returns handling, across language and system  barriers.
 And this is where VALSTAT as a protocol might help. (think JSON format for VALSTAT protocol)

 Universal adoption of the VALSTAT requires no changes in any of the software development languages.
-It just has ot be universally used.
+It just has to be universally adopted and used.

 <!-- div class="page"/ -->

-## 7. Conclusions
+## 6. Conclusions

 Hopefully proving the benefits of evolution of error code handling into returns handling protocol does not need much convincing.

-There are many real situations where the VALSTAT paradigm can be successfully used.
+There are many real situations where the VALSTAT protocol can be successfully used.
 From a micro to the macro level.

 As an common returns protocol, VALSTAT state requires to be ubiquitously adopted to become truly an instrumental to widespread interoperability.
 From micro to macro levels.
 From inside the code to inter component calls.
 From inside an project to inter systems situations.

 VALSTAT protocol is multilingual in nature.
 Thus adopters from any imperative language are free to implement it in any way they wish too.
-The key requirement is: interoperability.
+For non coherent groups of adopters, the key requirement is: interoperability.

-Authors primary aim is to achieve widespread adoption of this paradigm.
+Authors primary aim is to suggest widespread adoption of this paradigm.
 As shown VALSTAT is more than just solving the "error-signalling problem".
-It is an paradigm, instrumental in solving the often hard and orthogonal set of run-time requirements.
+It is an paradigm, instrumental in solving the often hard and orthogonal set of run-time operational requirements.

-It works on the micro level but VALSTAT aims high.
+VALSTAT aims high.
 And it's proposed scope is rather wide.
 But it is a humble protocol.
-It is just an simple and effective way of building bridges over one deeply fragmented part of the vast global IT territory.
-While imposing extremely little on adopters implementations and leaving the non-adopters to "proceed as before" if the wish too.
+It is just an simple and effective way of building bridges over deeply fragmented parts of the vast global IT infrastructure.
+While in the same time imposing extremely little on adopters implementations and leaving the non-adopters to "proceed as before" if they wish too.

-Obstacles to VALSTAT paradigm adoption are far from just technical.
+Obstacles to VALSTAT adoption are far from just technical.
 But here is at least an immediately usable attempt to chart the way out.

 ----------------------

 <!-- <div class="page"/> -->

-## 8. References
+## 7. References

 - <a id="ref1">[1]</a> B. Stroustrup (2018) **P0976: The Evils of Paradigms Or Beware of one-solution-fits-all thinking**, https://www.stroustrup.com/P0976-the-evils-of-paradigms.pdf